 Also of interest is that Bartlett has more people living here who work in computers and math than 95% of the places in the US.

 Bartlett is a very ethnically-diverse city.
 The people who call Bartlett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bartlett residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bartlett include German, English, Italian, and Scottish.
+Important ancestries of people in Bartlett include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Bartlett is English.
 Other important languages spoken here include Spanish and Tagalog.